dannywillems/ocaml-cordova-plugin-image-picker/README.md

 The image-picker plugin creates a new object called *navigator.imagePicker*, but the object is available when the *deviceready* event is handled.

-We don't provide a *image_picker* variable in this plugin (as said in the official documentation on js_of_ocaml).
-If we did, *image_picker* will be set to **undefined** because the *navigator.imagePicker* object doesn't exist when we create the variable.

 We provide a function Image_picker.t of type unit -> image_picker which does returns the *navigator.imagePicker* object.
-You need to call it when the deviceready event is handled, eg
+You need to call it when the deviceready event is handled, eg (with js_of_ocaml)

 ```OCaml
 let on_device_ready _ =